Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the maximum amount of information (counted in megabytes per second) that can be transferred over the external memory interface in one second.
-It is worked out by multiplying the card's bus width by the speed of its memory.
-If the card has DDR type memory, it must be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the better the card will be in general.
+Memory Bandwidth: Bandwidth is the largest amount of data (counted in MB per second) that can be transferred across the external memory interface within a second.
+The number is calculated by multiplying the card's interface width by its memory speed.
+In the case of DDR type RAM, it must be multiplied by 2 again.
+If DDR5, multiply by 4 instead.
+The higher the memory bandwidth, the better the card will be in general.
 It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
-This number is calculated by multiplying the total number of texture units by the core clock speed of the chip.
-The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
+This figure is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
+The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the maximum number of pixels the graphics card can possibly record to its local memory per second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of Raster Operations Pipelines by the the card's clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate is also dependant on many other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the most pixels the graphics card could possibly record to its local memory in a second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the amount of Raster Operations Pipelines by the the card's clock speed.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate is also dependant on many other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices